Kamau Leverock

 Kamau Sadiki Leverock (born 19 October 1994) is a Bermudian cricketer and the captain of the Bermuda cricket team.
-A nephew of two former ODI players, Dwayne Leverock (Bermuda) and Austin Codrington (Canada), Leverock is a left-handed batsman who bowls right-arm fast-medium.
+A nephew of two former ODI players, Dwayne Leverock (Bermuda) and Alvin Greenidge (West Indies), Leverock is a left-handed batsman who bowls right-arm fast-medium.
 He was educated at the Bermuda Institute.

 Career

-Having played for Bermuda at various age levels, Leverock made his debut for Bermuda against Argentina in the 2011 ICC World Cricket League Americas Region Twenty20 Division One.
+Having played for Bermuda at various age levels, Leverock made his debut against Argentina in the 2011 ICC World Cricket League Americas Region Twenty20 Division One.
 He made five further appearances during the tournament.
 Later in 2011, he played Second XI cricket in England for Surrey.
-In 2012, he was selected as part of Bermuda's fourteen man squad for the 2012 World Twenty20 Qualifier in the United Arab Emirates.
+In 2012, he was selected as part of Bermuda's fourteen-man squad for the 2012 World Twenty20 Qualifier in the United Arab Emirates.
 He made his Twenty20 debut during the tournament against Denmark, with him making eight further appearances during the tournament, the last of which came against Uganda.
 In his nine matches, he scored 75 runs at an average of 15.00, with a high score of 21 not out.
 With the ball, he took 4 wickets at an expensive bowling average of 63.25, with best figures of 2/28.
 Bermuda finished the tournament in thirteenth place and therefore missed out on qualification for the 2012 World Twenty in Sri Lanka.